jharwell/sierra/docs/src/tutorials/project/config/main.rst

              # anything; this is the interface link between where the
              # project code outputs things and where SIERRA looks for
              # outputs.
-             run_metrics_leaf: 'metrics'
+             output_leaf: 'metrics'

              # The name of the shared library where project code can be
              # found, sans file extension.
 Must include
              # 'lib'.
 Optional.
-If not present, then SIERRA will use
+If not present, then SIERRA can use
-             # ``--project`` as the name of the library to tell ARGoS to
+             # ``--project`` as the name of the a shared library to load
-             # use.
+             # for project code if needed.
              library_name: 'libawesome'

-           # Configuration for performance measures.
-This key is mandatory
-           # for all experiments.
-The value is the location of the .yaml
-           # configuration file for performance measures.
-It is a separate
-           # config file so that multiple scenarios within a single
-           # project which define performance measures in different ways
-           # can be easily accommodated without copy-pasting.
-           perf: 'perf-config.yaml'

    .. tab-item:: ROS1+Gazebo